 - Serve with a nice bowl of steamed rice and fried fish.
 Enjoy!

-Of course to his dish can be an all vegetarian dish just as how my Mom ate it when she was growing up; just remove the pork belly!
+Of course this dish can be an all vegetarian dish just as how my Mom ate it when she was growing up; just remove the pork belly!

 While my Mom was telling me the story of this dish, she teared up a little as it brought back many childhood memories.
 I hope that one day I’ll have kids of my own and share with them the many favourite dishes I grew up with and the stories that come with them 🙂